arsduo/load_resource/README.md

 Please note that this project is released with a Contributor Code of Conduct.
 By participating in this project you agree to abide by its terms.
 See [code_of_conduct.md](https://github.com/arsduo/load_resource/blob/master/CODE_OF_CONDUCT.md) for more information.

+### Docker Setup

+LoadResource uses Docker to ensure a consistent development environment.
+Once you have [Docker installed](https://docs.docker.com/engine/installation/), just run `docker-compose run load_resource bash`.
+This will compile the environment and put you in a bash shell in which you can run `mix test`, access `iex`, etc.

+Any changes you make to files will show up in the Docker environment automatically, though if you change package dependencies or the Docker configuration itself, you'll need to exit Docker and run `docker-compose build` to rebuild the image.